 To invite an animal a virtual group chat, the cost is a $100 flat-fee which includes educational animal fun facts, along with a choice between a baby capuchin monkey, a giant Aldabra tortoise, a pink flamingo or a goat on a popular video conferencing and/or social network channel, such as Zoom, Google Hangouts, GoToMeeting and Houseparty.
 100% sales will go back to feeding, enriching and caring for Jungle Island’s animal family.
-Call 305-900-7118 or email [email protected] to coordinate a special animal appearance at your next virtual meet-up.
+Email [email protected] to coordinate a special animal appearance at your next virtual meet-up.

 “There is nothing like animal therapy to brighten someone’s mood especially while having to social distance and work-from-home,” says Curtis Crider, Jungle Island’s president and managing director.
 “We look forward to educating the public about various animal species and to being the life of the party at virtual work meetings and happy hours.”